Q: What do hemorrhoids feel like?

 - Pushing during bowel movements or straining on the toilet

 Sneezing, coughing and vomiting can also make hemorrhoids worse.
+Understanding the cause of your hemorrhoids is important for prevention in the future.

 Q: Are hemorrhoids dangerous?